astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 ## The ancient times of Babylon and the discovery of the “saros” period

-It is likely that the ancient Babylonians have discovered the existence of the lunar nodes by keeping track of solar and lunar eclipses, perhaps spanning centuries of careful observations and record keeping.
+It is likely that the ancient Babylonians have discovered the existence of the lunar nodes by keeping track of solar and lunar eclipses, the observations perhaps spanning centuries of careful record keeping.

 The kingdom of Babylon existed a long time ago — around 18th to 6th centuries BC, or mind boggling 2,600 to 20,000 years ago from now — and was known throughout the ancient world for its rich culture and science.

-Babylonian astrologers recognised a repeating and periodic nature of both **solar eclipses** — **eclipses of similar strength and geometry** tend to happened at regular intervals.
+Babylonian astrologers recognised a repeating and periodic nature of **solar eclipses** — **eclipses of similar strength and geometry** tended to happen at regular intervals.
 Measured in lunar months such an interval turned out to be **exactly 223 synodic months**.
 This unit of time became known as **“saros”**.

 ```TIP: Synodic month is a time interval between two identical Moon phases, for example from one New Moon to another.```